Dumoutier History, Family Crest & Coats of Arms

 Jacques Dumont, born on 19th April 1665, son of René and Madeleine of Bayeux in Normandy, travelled from France to the New World in 1690.
 After arriving in the Canadian province of Quebec he married Marie Anne Tardif, born in 1676, daughter of Jacques and Barbe, at Beauport on 19th April 1694.

-Important Dates for the Dumoutier family
+Early History of the Dumoutier family

 This web page shows only a small excerpt of our Dumoutier research.
 More information is included under the topic Early Dumoutier History in all our PDF Extended History products and printed products wherever possible.